 Look for the problem areas in your home – the laundry room and pantry are two of the roughest parts of my home.
 If the problem is something you can fix, consider doing it: add wire shelving to your pantry or install overhead cabinets in your laundry area.
 If it is an area of frustration to you, chances are it will be a point of frustration for the next owners, and they will appreciate the time you took to address it the functionality of those areas.

 Learning to love the home you’re in does not mean turning a blind eye to everything that you don’t love, or immediately ripping out drywall and kitchen cabinets.
 It can be as simple as bringing in a new rug or throw pillow in your favorite color, or as permanent as ripping out shag carpet for a durable neutral flooring.
 Consider your budget, what you already own, what you can do yourself, what will be timeless additions, and make a priority list of what you would do first, and you’re well on your way to making the changes that make a house a home.
 And don’t forget to insure all these wonderful improvements you’ve made.
-Armed Forces Insurance serves the needs of the U.S. military to find the best insurance coverage at the best price!
+Of course if you decide you are in the market for a new home reach out to MilHousing Network and connect with our concierge today!
+We are the proud partner of amazing lenders like Veterans First Mortgage.
+For a lender that understands the sacrifices and unique needs of our country’s service men and women, Veterans First Mortgage reach out to us today to get you connected!

 Did you enjoy reading this article?
 Visit our blog page to read other similar articles.